George Mason Law Review Constitution

 ARTICLE III – Board of Editors

 SECTION 1.
 Definition.
-The Board of Editors shall consist of the Editor-in-Chief, Executive Editor, Managing Editor, Articles Editors, Notes Editors, Research Editors, Production Editor, Symposium Editor, and Developments Editor (individually, an “Editor”).
-The Board of Editors shall serve as the officers and governing body of the Law Review.
-There shall be no fewer than eight or more than eighteen Editors serving on any one Board of Editors.
-For the purposes of the Law Review’s function as a student organization, the Editor-in-Chief shall be considered the President, and the Managing Editor shall be considered the Treasurer.
+The Board of Editors shall consist of the Editor-in-Chief, Executive Editor, Managing Editor, Articles Editors, Notes Editors, Research Editors, Production Editor, and Symposium Editor (individually, an “Editor”).
+The Board of Editors shall serve as the officers and governing body of Law Review.
+There shall be no fewer than eight or more than seventeen Editors serving on any one Board of Editors.
+For the purposes of Law Review’s function as a student organization, the Editor-in-Chief shall be considered the President, and the Managing Editor shall be considered the Treasurer.

 SECTION 2.
 Terms of Office.
 The Board of Editors shall take office no later than the last day of the Spring Semester in which they are selected and shall serve no later than the last day of the Spring Semester of the following year.
 In its discretion, the outgoing Board of Editors may turn over management of Law Review to the incoming Board of Editors prior to the last day of the Spring Semester.